 What incidents have occurred on campus?

-You can learn about Bias incidents in the 2015 Bias report.
+You can learn about bias and hate incidents in the

-What help is available for victims of bias and hate?
+What help is available for victims of bias?

 Students who are victims of bias or hate incidents may need immediate support.
 University Health Services (UHS) offers counseling and consultation.
 The Multicultural Student Center (MSC) also has drop-in hours with UHS counselors on Tuesdays from 9:30am-11:30am and Wednesdays from 9:00am-10:45am; no appointment is necessary.